Julianne Hough Spreads Her Legs In Sexy Pose & Talks About Being ‘Not Straight’

 “And how do you do that exactly, how do you get to a point where you become your biggest supporter?
 It’s so easy to encourage others, sometimes more so than yourself,” pondered a fourth follower.

 Meanwhile, the America’s Got Talent judge has been busy doing her job on NBC.
 In fact, the 31-year-old was even invited on stage for the reality show earlier this season to show off her acrobatic skills, according to The Inquisitr.
-In order to join the act, Julianne was asked to lay on the back of one of the Messoudi brothers.
+In order to join the act, Julianne was asked to lay on the back of one of the Messoudi Brothers.
 The accommodating blonde accomplished a sexy pose while she remained as professional as possible.

 In addition, Julianne talked about her AGT gig with Extra on September 16.